pyrohost/desktop/README.md

 pyro Desktop™ Copyright © 2024 pyro.host

-pyro Desktop™ and its source code is licensed and distributed under Business Source License 1.1.
+pyro Desktop™ and its source code is licensed and distributed under Pyro Source Available License.
 Please see the [LICENSE](https://github.com/pyrohost/desktop/blob/main/LICENSE) file for more information on your rights to use pyro Desktop.